boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

    <a href="https://github.com/boozallen/jenkins-templating-engine/blob/master/src/main/resources/org/boozallen/plugins/jte/config/pipeline_config.groovy" target="_blank">default pipeline config</a>

-Once you add the folder and file, your pipeline-config repository should have a file structure like this:
+Once you add the gov-tier folder and pipeline_config.groovy file, your repository should have a file structure like this:

 ::